From One-to-One to Many-to-Many: Dynamic Cross-Layer Injection for Deep Vision-Language Fusion: Experiments

 \subsection{Ablation Studies}

-To dissect and validate our CLI framework, we conduct a series of ablation studies on LLaVA-OneVision-0.5B, analyzing component contributions and the injection strategy.
-For efficiency, these experiments use a 50\% subset of the instruction tuning data, a point identified as a strong performance-to-cost trade-off in our scalability analysis (see Appendix~\ref{app:data_size}).
-The key findings on component roles and injection density are presented below, with more details on all ablations available in Appendix~\ref{app:ablation}.
+We conducted ablation studies on LLaVA-OneVision-0.5B to analyze CLI's components and injection strategy.
+For efficiency, these experiments used a 50\% subset of the instruction tuning data, a configuration justified by our scalability analysis (Appendix~\ref{app:data_size}).
+Key findings on component roles, injection density, and the AGF's internal query mechanism are summarized below, with full details provided in Appendix~\ref{app:ablation}.

-\textbf{Dissecting the Contributions of CLI Components.} A component-wise ablation (Tab.~\ref{ablation_result_1}) reveals the critical, synergistic roles of Adaptive Multi-Projection (AMP) and Adaptive Gating Fusion (AGF).
+\textbf{Dissecting the Contributions of CLI Components.} A component-wise ablation (Tab.~\ref{ablation_result_1}) reveals the critical, synergistic roles of AMP and AGF.
 Injecting multi-level features using only AMP provides marginal gains (367.89 vs. 366.72 baseline), confirming that simply flooding the LLM with unfiltered information is ineffective.
 In stark contrast, incorporating the AGF gating module alone yields a significant performance uplift (370.60), decisively validating our core hypothesis: the ability to dynamically select visual information is the most critical factor for successful fusion.
 The fine-tuned CLI framework, combining both modules, achieves further gains (371.51), demonstrating that AMP harmonizes the hierarchical features, providing a cleaner input for AGF to effectively gate.
 While a fully fine-tuned projector paired with AGF yields the highest absolute score (407.01), our LoRA-based AMP provides a much more compelling balance of performance and parameter efficiency (104.37\% vs. 110.07\% total params), justifying its use in our framework.